A rumor states that the Talking Angela app spies on children by asks personal questions. Today we'll take a look at this rumor a little more closely.

-In fact, there are many other “talking” apps by Outfit7 with a similar design that have not generated the same warnings as Talking Angela.
+There are several other “talking” apps by Outfit7 with a similar design that have not generated the same warnings as Talking Angela.
 Talking Gina the Giraffe, for example, was downloaded over one million times in just four days.

 We reached out to the developer and received a very prompt reply, which in part read:

 Thank you for your concern.
 This is a well-known hoax that originated on Facebook.
 It is definitely NOT TRUE!

 The description clearly informs the user that one of the core functionalities of the app is chat, which requires two-way communication, where Angela (a chat bot, not a real person) answers with text and voice in English and talks to the user about a variety of subjects.